 In unicast transmissions, the wake-up sequence length can be long or short based on the following two cases:

 Unsynchronized transmission: This is the case when the MAC layer does not know the CSL phase and period of the destination device.
-In this case, the wake-up sequence length is macCSLMaxPeriod.
+In this case, the maximum wake-up sequence length is macCSLMaxPeriod.

 Synchronized transmission: This is the case when the MAC layer knows the CSL phase and period of the destination device.
 In this case, the wake-up sequence length is only the guard time against clock drift based on the last time when CSL phase and period updated about the destination device.